 Environmental Protection Agency Region 5 (Serving Illinois, Indiana, Michigan, Minnesota, Ohio, Wisconsin, and 35 Tribes)

 Southern Unit Supervisor

-DEQ Pollution Emergency Alerting System (PEAS)
+EGLE Pollution Emergency Alerting System (PEAS)

 To report issues with the hotline itself (call handling, call routing, etc.) please call the PEAS Administrator in Lansing, 517-256-7816.